-The following graph compares the performance of our common stock to the Standard & Poor's ("S&P") 500 Index, the S&P MidCap 400 Index, the S&P Homebuilders Select Industry Index, and the S&P Internet Select Industry Index by assuming \$100 was invested in each investment option as of February 28, 2018, which represents the month our common stock began trading on the NASDAQ.
+The following graph compares the performance of our common stock to the Standard & Poor's ("S&P") 500 Index, the S&P Homebuilders Select Industry Index, and the S&P Internet Select Industry Index by assuming \$100 was invested in each investment option as of February 28, 2018, which represents the month our common stock began trading on the NASDAQ.
 The S&P 500 Index is a capitalization-weighted index of domestic equities of the largest companies traded on the NYSE and NASDAQ.
-The S&P MidCap 400 Index measures the performance of the U.S. middle market capitalization ("midcap") equities sector.
 The S&P Homebuilders Select Industry Index is a diversified group of holdings representing home building, building products, home furnishings and home appliances.
 The S&P Internet Select Industry Index is comprised of U.S. equities of internet and direct marketing retail, internet services and infrastructure, and interactive media and services companies.